jtmerritt/BeSocial/README.md

 ***Priority List***
 - view the last 5 communications
+- get the hamburger menu?
+- adjust score for meetings
 - make cards interface
 - figure out what to do with the event notes
 - flag for manually entered events?